hareclip/bionic-hare-api/docs/PERMISSIONS.md

 ## Adding Authors

+1. Fill out form for creating user
-1. Create new user with dummy password
+  * Fill password with dummy password

 ## Publishing Articles

-1. Create new article
+1. Fill out form for creating new article
+  * Ensure `Contents file` is a markdown file
+  * Ensure `Header image` is an image